Lestropie/IP-freely/README.md

 and the expectations that are manually pre-programmed.
 Note that the test data and the tests on this repository are not yet robustly version-matched.

+## Acknowledgments

+RS is supported by fellowship funding from the National Imaging Facility (NIF), an Australian Government National Collaborative Research Infrastructure Strategy (NCRIS) capability.
+The Florey Institute of Neuroscience and Mental Health acknowledges the strong support from the Victorian Government and, in particular, the funding from the Operational Infrastructure Support Grant.